Shruti733/Election_Analysis/README.md

 ### Breakdown of the number of votes and the percentage of the total votes for each candidate

+In order to calculate the number of votes canditate-wise, following logic was used:

 ```
 Initialize a dictionary with `candidate name` as the key and `number of votes` as the value